Home Office

 1. Weight Capacity Per Arm

 Weigh your monitors (check the spec sheet).
 Add 20% buffer.
-If your 34" ultrawide weighs 20 lbs, you need an arm rated for at least 24 lbs.
-Most budget arms max out at 17-19 lbs—not enough for heavy ultrawides.
+Your 34" ultrawide weighs 20 lbs?
+You need an arm rated for at least 24 lbs.
+Most budget arms max out at 17-19 lbs—not enough.

 2. Desk Thickness and Material

 Triple arms put serious stress on your desk.
 Minimum 1" thickness for standard monitors, 1.5"+ for ultrawides.
-Particle board desks (like IKEA LINNMON) may crack under the weight.
-Use a reinforcement plate or upgrade to a solid wood desk.
+Particle board desks (like IKEA LINNMON)?
+They crack.
+Seen it happen.
+Use a reinforcement plate or get a solid wood desk.

 3. Pole Height

-If you want to stack monitors vertically or use portrait mode on the sides, you need a tall pole.
+Want to stack monitors vertically or use portrait mode on the sides?
+You need a tall pole.
 Standard poles are 15-18" tall.
-For stacked setups, look for 24"+ poles or arms with vertical stacking capability.
+For stacked setups, look for 24"+ poles.

-Pro tip: If you're running a standing desk, make sure the arm can handle the vibration when the desk moves.
-Some budget arms wobble badly at standing height.
+Pro tip: Running a standing desk?
+Make sure the arm can handle the vibration when the desk moves.
+Some budget arms wobble badly at standing height—annoying when you're trying to focus.

 For most people running triple 34" ultrawides, the ULTRARM is the safest choice.
-It's specifically designed for heavy monitors and won't sag over time.
-The Ergotron is worth the premium if you want the smoothest adjustments and longest lifespan.
+Built for heavy monitors, won't sag over time.
+Want something cleaner-looking for a corporate setup?
+The Vari is worth the extra cash.

-Building a complete clamshell workspace?
+Building a clamshell workspace?
 Pair your triple monitor arm with a best dual laptop stand and docking station.
-Need even more weight capacity?
+Need more weight capacity?
 Check our best heavy duty monitor arms for single ultrawide setups.
+Want electric height adjustment?
+See our best electric triple monitor arms guide for standing desk converters.
+Limited desk space?
+Consider wall mount monitor arms to free up your desk entirely.

 Frequently Asked Questions